luneo7/cas-overlay-lucas/README.md

 CAS
 ============================

-Customization of CAS overlay for use of ICP-Brazil digital certificate Original Project [here](https://apereo.github.io/cas/5.2.x/index.html).
+Customization of CAS overlay for use of ICP-Brazil digital certificate, with SAML and OIDC configured and working.
+Original Project [here](https://apereo.github.io/cas/5.2.x/index.html).

 # Requirements